toanhac/mm231solver/README.md

 >* pandas 1.5.0 (or any later version)
 >* gurobipy 10.0.3 (or any later version)

 To solve the problem 1, update the data in xlsx file following the rule same as the example.
-After that just run the python file with 'python p1.py' or 'python3 p1.py'.
+After that just run the python file with `python p1.py` or `python3 p1.py`.
 The problem 2 can be run online on GoogleColab.